Eibwen/SimpleAlphaVantage/README.md

 * I will aim for only being on 1.x versions unless Alpha Vantage changes their API significantly
   * That said, I'd only expect casing of some of the classes/properties of some of the Technical Indicators might change, which would be a semi-breaking change, but might not bump the major version unless I knew of actual users

+## License
+I am publishing this under GPL (meaning projects using this must be open-source as well) because there are other libraries out there, and I'd love to see the work of anyone using this.
+If you did need a more restricted license feel free to contact me.